The Milky Way is one of the billions of galaxies in the Universe. The Milky Way is the galaxy where the earth is

 In Chinese and Japanese allegories, it is called “heavenly silver river.”
 Average diameter of about 100,000 light years.
 (The speed of light is 300,000 km / sec.
 A year has 31,390,000 seconds).

-It is estimated that it contains more than 200,000 million stars.
+It is estimated that the Milky Way contains more than 200,000 million stars.

 The distance from the Sun to the center of the galaxy is around 27,700 light years